-The study area for water resources considered in this EIS is all surface and groundwater within the entirety of Thurston County.
 While the permit area excludes incorporated cities, state and federal lands, and long-term forestry management lands, these excluded areas either drain to and/or lie within watersheds containing unincorporated lands subject to the HCP.
 Because water resource impacts flow downhill by definition, the effects of future development in incorporated and unincorporated lands must be considered together for the purpose of this EIS.
 While these downstream effects could also extend beyond county boundaries, state and local regulations protecting surface and groundwater generally limit measurable downstream water quality effects to within a few hundred feet of the source.
-As such, Thurston County, inclusive of its bordering rivers, streams, and shorelines, is the appropriate study area for evaluation of potential effects on water resources.
+As such, Thurston County, inclusive of its bordering rivers, streams, and shorelines, and downstream receiving waters is the appropriate study area for evaluation of potential effects on water resources.
+This area includes the Billy Frank Jr. Nisqually National Wildlife Refuge, which lies within one of the analysis watersheds considered in this resource section and is located downstream of certain lands in the permit area that are likely to be at least partially developed over the life of the HCP.